jahyeha/conceptMap/README.md

 # ConceptMap
 ![][1]
 ## How to create a Concept Map
-- Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hirarchical Clustering
+- Concept Extraction: Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hirarchical Clustering
-- Define relationships between concepts through rank-based structures using Wikipedia links
+- Relation Extraction: Define relationships between concepts through rank-based structures using Wikipedia links
-- Create a Concept Map in a Website -using Django framework
+- Visualization(Web): Create a Concept Map in a Website -using Django framework

 ## Team Members/ Role